 - 24% of leavers regret their job change (imagine if you knew who and could reach out to them!)

 - Alumni & Alumni Referral programs can fill 20% of your external hires annually

-- Returners (boomerangs) have a 44% higher retention rate over three years
+- Boomerangs have a 44% higher retention rate over three years

-Organizations have this heavy focus and budget to find the Stranger that has a 50% chance of being a low-quality hire, and, if you do find that person, they only stay on average 4.2 years and can take on average 60-90 days to become productive in the organization.
+Organizations have a heavy focus and budget to find the Stranger that has a 50% chance of being a low-quality hire.
+If they do find that person, they only stay on average 4.2 years and can take on average 60-90 days to become productive in the organization.

-Based purely on the quality source of hire matrix, the same dollar investment would be 6x more powerful, being driven into an Alumni program to actively target former employees looking to return.
+Based purely on the quality source of hire matrix, the same dollar investment would be 6x more powerful when driven into an Alumni program that actively targets former employees looking to return.

-Your competitor is doing it, and they are just starting.
-In 2 years they will have taken their Alumni Engagement budget and turned it from a cost center to a profit center, because while the leading reason organizations develop Alumni programs is recruiting driven – the research shows that investing in your Alumni increases sales lead generation and the closing capability of the organization.
+Because your competitors are doing it, and they're just starting.
+In two years they will have taken their Alumni Engagement budget and turned it from a cost center to a profit center, because while the leading reason organizations develop Alumni programs is recruitment-driven – the research shows that investing in your Alumni drives revenue: increasing not just efficiency, but sales lead generation and the closing capability of the organization.